Rock Band 4: Second generation

 During E3 2016, PDP and Harmonix unveiled new hardware that was released alongside the Rock Band Rivals expansion.
 A new guitar controller based on the Fender Jaguar features improvements to the strum bar and tilt sensor, while its neck can fold down for easier storage.
 An optional rechargeable battery pack and charging stand for the Jaguar controller was also unveiled.
 A new full band bundle featuring Rock Band 4 and the Rivals expansion, a Jaguar guitar and a drumkit shipped alongside the digital release of the Rivals expansion in late 2016.
 With the PDP-supplied instruments, Harmonix will be able to offer the instrument-and-game bundles at lower cost than on the game's initial release; for example, the game and guitar bundle on release initially had a MSRP of $120, but the new bundle will be priced at $90.
 While part of this reduction in cost is attributed to the age of the game, Sussman stated that several factors relating to PDP's manufacturing and business models allows them to offer the packages at a more competitive price point.

 PDP had also offered a wired legacy adapter for use with wired instruments (such as first-generation Rock Band hardware and the Ion Drum Rocker) and the Rock Band 3 MIDI-Pro Adapter.
 However, following its initial shipment in November 2016, PDP affirmed that their terms of licensing with Harmonix only allowed them to produce a limited number of the units, less than the demand that was found for the device.

+Third generation

+In January 2024, PDP unveiled the Riffmaster wireless guitar, which is designed for compatibility with Rock Band 4 and the Harmonix-developed Fortnite Festival; it uses an ambidextrous design with a folding neck, and adds a headphone jack and a swappable pickguard.
+A year later, in February 2025, CRKD would unveil their own Gibson Les Paul wireless guitars, also designed for compatibility for Rock Band 4 and Fortnite Festival, with the premium Pro Edition controller featuring new mechanical frets, a strum bar with haptic feedback, and strum and whammy bars using hall effect sensors.

+With most of its ten-year licenses expiring, Rock Band 4 and some DLC are to be delisted from the console storefronts on October 5, 2025, though can continue to be downloaded and played for those that have already purchased the game.